MkSoo01/Visual-Cobol-CodeFlow/README.md

 3. The control flow graph will appear.
 Click on any node in the graph to scroll to the corresponding section of the COBOL code.

-> Note: The control flow graph currently does not visualize if conditions or branching logic.
+> Note: The control flow graph currently does not visualize if conditions logic.

 ### Call Hierarchy View